 Create a safe space for participant to share sensitive feedback with anonymous polling

-Positive feedback makes everyone feel warm and fuzzy inside, but the cold, critical feedback is often most productive.
+Positive feedback makes everyone feel warm and fuzzy inside, but the cold, critical feedback is often most productive in uncovering critical topics of discussion and ultimately driving organization-wide change.
 Create a safe space for brutal honesty with an anonymous feedback tool.

 Anonymity is available for all Poll Everywhere questions.
 It ensures strong opinions won’t haunt their owners.
 This lets everyone focus on what’s truly important without worrying about saving face or being criticized.
 On the flip side, moderation tools keep the conversation on track by filtering what appears on the big screen.